 According to the researcher himself, “if a user executes a query on the database by clicking insert, DROP, etc. buttons, the URL will contain database name and table name.”
 The active exploitation of this flaw can lead to various outcomes such as disclosure of sensitive information.
 This disclosure is possible because the URL is stored at various places like browser history, SIEM logs, Firewall logs, ISP logs, among others.

 The vulnerability is quite dangerous.
-First of all, phpMyAdmin is a free and open source admin tool for MySQL and MariaDB.
-It is popular and widely used to manage databases for websites which were created via CMS platforms like WordPress and Joomla.
+First of all, phpMyAdmin is a free and open-source admin tool for MySQL and MariaDB.
+It is popular and widely used to manage databases for websites that were created via CMS platforms like WordPress and Joomla.
 Furthermore, hosting providers are also known to use phpMyAdmin for an easy way to organize customers’ databases.